 - If they utilized any After Effects camera layers, you'll need to precomp those into their precomps as well (duplicating them if necessary).

-- Apply Supercomp to that Solid.
-This will then launch the Supercomp Panel.
+- Apply Supercomp to any layer, this will then create a solid with Supercomp applied and launches the Supercomp Panel.

-- Supercomp’s panel can be repositioned anywhere on screen so that you can continue seeing the final output in After Effects.
+- Supercomp’s panel can be re-positioned anywhere on screen, which allows you to see the final output in After Effects.

-- Moving the playhead, applying effects to layers, or moving elements of the composition used in Supercomp will automatically be reflected in Supercomp’s panel as well.
+- Moving the playhead, applying effects to layers, or moving elements of the composition in After Effects will automatically be reflected in Supercomp’s panel as well.